danielliedt/-https-stegi.1up.vision---Bot/README.md

 ====================

-A Python tool that automatically converts images to 9-color palette and draws them on stegi.1up.vision canvas using mouse automation.
+A Python tool that automatically converts images to 9-color palette and draws them on stegi.1up.vision (r/place similar) canvas using mouse automation.

 Features
 --------